Marc Abaya: Acting career

 Abaya first appeared on television in the 2008 drama series Ligaw na Bulaklak as Francis, followed by the musical drama anthology Your Song, where he played Rafael "Raffy" Valero.
 He also became a host of a segment on the variety show It's Showtime, and later hosted Pilipinas Got More Talent, a spin-off program of the reality show Pilipinas Got Talent.
 In 2010, Abaya starred in horror film Dagim, for which he won "Best Supporting Actor" at the Cinema One Originals Awards.

 In 2011, Abaya transferred to GMA Network to guest in the television variety show Party Pilipinas and to appear in the drama romantic comedy series I Heart You, Pare! as Joel.
 He played Gido in the action horror film Aswang.
 In 2012, he appeared in television drama series Faithfully, as Kevin Quillamor.

-In 2019, he returned to ABS-CBN to appear in drama FPJ's Ang Probinsyano as Jacob Serrano, followed by action drama The Iron Heart in 2022 as Gaspar Kintanar, and drama FPJ's Batang Quiapo in 2024.
+In 2019, he returned to ABS-CBN to appear in drama FPJ's Ang Probinsyano as Jacob Serrano, followed by action drama The Iron Heart in 2022 as Gaspar Kintanar, and drama Roja in 2025 as Lucas "Dos" Sebastian/Bishop Anthony.

+In the 2026 ABS-CBN action-drama television series Blood vs Duty as Axl Rosales.